-The mission of our residency program is twofold: We aim to develop well-rounded, compassionate clinicians who are equipped with the clinical, teaching, and leadership skills necessary for practicing medicine in a wide variety of environments
+- To develop well-rounded, compassionate clinicians who are equipped with the clinical, teaching, and leadership skills necessary for practicing medicine in a wide variety of environments

 North Philadelphia is home to several community organizations dedicated to social and economic justice.
 These include the Zion Baptist church, which sits on the corner just north of the health science campus, and the Nicetown Community Development Corporation.

 Understanding the environment in which our patients live, work, and play is essential to understanding their health.
-Enhancing this understanding is why Temple prides itself on community engagement.
-Temple has a robust Community Health Care Workers program that assists patients with complex medical needs as they navigate the health care system.
+Enhancing this understanding is why we created a robust 3-year Community Engagement curriculum for our residents.
+This includes participating in workshops, working directly with community programs, and spearheading advocacy projects based on these experiences.
+New initiatives are always arising based on community needs, often spearheaded by our robust Center for Urban Bioethics in which our residents can elect to participate in.
+Additionally, given the needs of our community, Temple has a Community Health Care Workers program that assists patients with complex medical needs to help navigate the healthcare system.

 We are proud of our residents and what they accomplish over three years of residency.
 By the time they graduate, our residents develop into skillful clinicians, educators, and team leaders that are capable of handling almost anything.
 They truly define what it means to be Temple Made.